mousepawmedia/devdocs/network/source/serverconfig/mpmop.rst

-Server Configuration: Linode
+Server Configuration: MPM Operations Server
 ##############################################

-This documentation outlines how the Linode "Webster" server was built.
+This documentation outlines how the Linode "mpmop" server was built.

 Initial Setup
 ==============================================